 Make recommendations on policies, compliance, governmental requirements and resolve bureaucratic matters.

-Research policies and procedures to be sure the Italian Academy is in compliance with the tax Treaty, an IRS documentation for foreign hires, Academic research hiring process, salaries and other policies as dictated by the Provost Office.
+Research policies and procedures to be sure the Italian Academy is in compliance with (what??) the tax Treaty, an IRS documentation for foreign hires, Academic research hiring process, salaries and other policies as dictated by the Provost Office.

 Perform other duties as requested.